 HECUA’s Inequality in America grew out of the ideas and framework of the Crisis Colony.

 With Augsburg College’s support the Crisis Colony began in June 1968.
-Eighteen students from several area colleges lived together for eight weeks in an old Catholic parish house in North Minneapolis, a historically under-resourced and majority African American neighborhood.
+Eighteen students from several area colleges lived together for eight weeks in a vacated Jewish synagogue in North Minneapolis, a historically under-resourced and majority African American neighborhood.
 The students became closely involved in community activities, from forming a neighborhood newspaper to participating in neighborhood churches, to working in public housing.
-Local community leaders and Professor Torstenson taught seminars on urban issues
+Local community leaders and Professor Torstenson taught seminars on urban issues.

 Most years Crisis Colony students lived and worked in the Northside of Minneapolis.
 For one year, the Crisis Colony House was based in South Minneapolis, in Whittier.
 The house pictured above, at 2620 Harriet Ave., was “occupied” during that year.